 Community Policies

-The University is committed to fostering a safe, healthy, and respectful work environment for all employees, students, and guests.
+The university is committed to fostering a safe, healthy, and respectful work environment for all employees, students, and guests.
 To accomplish that objective, it is essential for all individuals on campus, irrespective of their position or employment status, to adhere to university policies, including those governing laboratory and occupational safety, as well as policies addressing harassment, bullying, discrimination, and retaliation.

 Separation of Company Research from University Research